galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 # Define the topic

-The first question we need to answer is in which topic to place our new tutorial.
+The first step we need to do is to identify in which topic to place our new tutorial.
 This can be tricky.
 When we structured the GTN, we decided that each training material should be related to a topic.

 We decided to use the categories from the [ToolShed](https://toolshed.g2.bx.psu.edu/) as our initial list of topics.
 Since every tool uploaded to the ToolShed must be in at least one category, you can look at the main tools in your tutorial and see which categories they are placed in within the ToolShed.
 This can provide a guide for where you might put your new tutorial.
-For example, if your tutorial will rely on the NCBI Blast+ tool:
+For example, if your tutorial will rely on the **Copernicus** tool:

 > ### {% icon hands_on %} Hands-on: Defining the topic for the tutorial
 >
-> 1. Search for NCBI Blast+ on the [ToolShed](https://toolshed.g2.bx.psu.edu/)
+> 1. Search for **Copernicus** on the [ToolShed](https://toolshed.g2.bx.psu.edu/)
 > 2. Check in which category it has been placed
 >
 > > ### {% icon solution %} Solution
 > > There are a couple steps to reaching the answer:
 > > 1.
-Search for `ncbi blast+`
+Search for `Copernicus`
 > > 2.
 Press the <kbd>Enter</kbd> key to search
 > > 3.
-Click on the result named `ncbi_blast_plus`
+Click on the result named `c3s`
 > > 4.
 At the bottom of this page there is a box labelled "Categories"
 > >
-> > It is placed in two categories, "Next Gen Mappers" and "Sequence Analysis"
+> > It is placed in one category: "Climate Analysis"
 > {: .solution}
 >
+> 3. Look if the categories fit to existing topics in the Galaxy Training Material {: .hands_on}

+> ### {% icon comment %} No fitting topic for the tools in your tutorial?
+> If the categories in ToolShed do not fit to any existing topics, we recommend to use your better judgment to identify in which topic your tutorial should go.
+You can also ask us on [Gitter]({{ site.gitter }}) or raise an issue on [GitHub]({{ site.github }}) explaining the aim of the tutorial.
+We will be happy to help you there.
-{: .hands_on}
+{: .comment}

 > ### {% icon comment %} Creating a new topic
 > Want to create a new topic?
 [Check out our tutorial to create a new topic]({% link topics/contributing/tutorials/create-new-topic/tutorial.md %})